CTC vs In-Hand Salary Guide India 2026-27

 4. Employee State Insurance (ESI) — only if gross < ₹21,000/month

-New vs Old Tax Regime — Which is Better?
+New vs Old Tax Regime — The Decision That Matters Most

 Under FY 2026-27 rules: